-If you are on a low income and need help paying your rent, in most cases you will now need to apply to the Department for Work & Pensions for Universal Credit.
+If you are on a low income and need help to pay your rent, in most cases you will now need to apply for Universal Credit from the Department for Work & Pensions.

 However, you will still need to apply to us for Housing Benefit if:

 - you live in supported or temporary accommodation

 To be eligible to claim you must: